-• Rain occurred before the coating system had time to fully cure, causing dimples on coating system.
+Rain occurred before the coating system had time to fully cure, causing dimples on the surface.

-- 1. Clean affected area with NEOGARD® 8500 BioDegradable Cleaner.
+- 1. Clean affected area with Neogard 8500 BioDegradable Cleaner.
 If coating system is more than 24 hours old, the surface may need to be solvent wiped.
-Extend the cleaning 6"- 8" beyond the affected area. - 2.
+Extend the cleaning 6"-8" beyond the affected area. - 2.
 Recoat the affected area with material to produce system's intended DFT. - 3.
 Allow coating material to fully cure between coats.

-• Do not proceed with application of materials if a rain event is imminent.
+Do not proceed with application of materials if rain or other precipitation is imminent.